-The final GSP was presented to the MGA Board for adoption at its November 21, 2019 meeting and will be submitted to DWR no later than January 31, 2020.
+The final GSP is anticipated to bewas presented to the MGA Board for adoption inat its November 21, 2019 meeting and will be submitted to DWR no later than January 31, 2020.
 Figure 5-1 provides an overview of the preliminary schedule for agency administration, management and coordination activities, GSP reporting, and community outreach and education.
-Many of these categories consist of ongoing tasks and efforts that will continue throughout GSP Implementation.
+Many of these categories consist of ongoing tasks and efforts that will be conducted continue throughout GSP Implementation.